English

 The Warren Truck worker added, “This is happening everywhere.
 There is a big crisis in Europe because of the war.
 I guarantee that 99 percent of the workers are angry because Fain screwed us.
 He said, ‘I work for you.
 We’ve protected your jobs.’
 But under the table he signed a deal that is getting rid of our jobs.

 “We know that the union did not tell us the truth.
-They say they work for us but the work for the company.”
+They say they work for us but they work for the company.”

-As of this writing the UAW national headquarters has said nothing about the cuts.
-On Wednesday Fain and hundreds of UAW officials held a rally at a hangar at Detroit Metropolitan Airport to help launch the campaign of presumptive Democratic presidential nominee Kamala Harris and her vice presidential pick, Minnesota Governor Tim Walz.
+As of this writing UAW national headquarters has said nothing about the cuts.
+On Wednesday, Fain and hundreds of UAW officials held a rally at a hangar at Detroit Metropolitan Airport to help launch the campaign of Democratic presidential nominee Kamala Harris and her vice presidential pick, Minnesota Governor Tim Walz.

-On Thursday Harris and Walz also met with UAW officials at the UAW Local 900 office in Wayne, Michigan.
+On Thursday, Harris and Walz met with UAW officials at the UAW Local 900 hall in Wayne, Michigan.
 Ford’s Wayne Assembly was one of the plants that struck during the phony 2023 “stand-up” strike, during which the UAW kept most of its membership on the job.

 In response to the report of the layoffs, Socialist Equality Party vice presidential candidate Jerry White issued a video statement on Twitter urging rank-and-file Stellantis workers to organize a fight against the job cuts.